TUW-GEO/rt1_model/docs/theory.rst

 	   \\ \\
 	   \Rightarrow \quad f_0 = \frac{3 R_0}{16\pi}(3-\mu_0^2) \qquad f_1 = 0 \qquad f_2 = \frac{3 R_0}{16\pi}(3 \mu_0 -1) \qquad f_n = 0 ~ \forall ~n>2

-     An IPython-notebook that uses the RT1-module to evaluate the above fn-coefficients can be found `HERE <https://github.com/pygeo/rt1/tree/master/doc/examples/example_fn.ipynb>`_
+     An example on how to use the RT1-module to evaluate the above fn-coefficients can be found in the example notebook: :doc:`examples/example_fn`

 .. bibliography::